BluCodeGH/bedrock/README.md

 # bedrock
 The simple, easy to use python interface for Minecraft Bedrock worlds you've been waiting for.

-## bedrock is provided for non-commercial use
-If you would like to use it commercially, please contact me over discord at `BluCode#8160` and we can certainly work something out.

 ## Quickstart
 ```python
 import bedrock